Kids’ Choice Awards 2011 Winners

 Diary of Wimpy Kid series

 Favorite Video Game

-Nickelodeon’s 23rd Annual Kids’ Choice Awards was produced by Nickelodeon Productions in association with Bob Bain Productions.
-This year’s telecast featured Saturday Night Live veteran Beth McCarthy as director.
-Bob Bain, Marjorie Cohn are executive producers and Paula Kaplan is co-executive producer.
-Media outlets can reference the most up-to-date information on Nickelodeon’s 23rd Annual Kids’ Choice Awards by logging onto www.NickKCApress.com.
+Nickelodeon’s 24th Annual Kids’ Choice Awards is being produced by Nickelodeon Productions in association with Bob Bain Productions.
+This year’s telecast will feature Saturday Night Live veteran Beth McCarthy as director.
+Bob Bain, Marjorie Cohn and Paula Kaplan are executive producers.
+Media outlets can reference the most up-to-date information on Nickelodeon’s 24th Annual Kids’ Choice Awards by logging onto www.NickKCApress.com.

-Nickelodeon, now in its 30th year, is the number-one entertainment brand for kids.
-It has built a diverse, global business by putting kids first in everything it does.
+Nickelodeon, now in its 32nd year, is the number-one entertainment brand for kids.
+It has built a diverse global business by putting kids first in everything it does.
 The company includes television programming and production in the United States and around the world, plus consumer products, online, recreation, books and feature films.
-Nickelodeon’s U.S. television network is seen in almost 100 million households and has been the number-one-rated basic cable network for 15 consecutive years.
-For more information or artwork, visit www.nickpress.com.
-Nickelodeon and all related titles, characters and logos are trademarks of Viacom Inc. (NYSE: VIA, VIA.B).
+Nickelodeon’s U.S. television network is seen in more than 100 million households and has been the number-one-rated basic cable network for 16 consecutive years.
+Nickelodeon and all related titles, characters and logos are trademarks of Viacom Inc. (NYSE: VIA, VIA .B).